François Lemasle

 François-Arsène-Jean-Marie-Eugène Lemasle (19 December 1874 – 26 September 1946) was a French Roman Catholic prelate and missionary.
 He was ordained a deacon on 5 March 1898 by Alexandre Cardot, and was ordained a priest on 26 June 1898 by Cardot as well.
 On 4 February 1937, Lemasle was appointed as the Vicar Apostolic of the Archdiocese of Huế and the Titular Bishop of the Diocese of Teuchira.
-Lemasle was consecrated a bishop on 27 May 1937 by Ange-Marie Gouin.
+Lemasle was consecrated a bishop on 27 May 1937 by Ange-Marie Joseph Gouin.